MinaRe/MinaRe.github.io/_pages/about.md

 News
 ------
+[2025.03] - My research proposal has been selected for the Amazon Research Award for $ 80,000$ in the AI Safety track.

 [2025.03] - The Paper “Pre-trained molecular representations enable antimicrobial discovery” was accepted at Nature Biology.

 [2025.01] - The Paper “Calibrating LLMs with Information-Theoretic Evidential Deep Learning” was accepted at [ICLR 2025](https://openreview.net/forum?id=YcML3rJl0N).